DenisLewandowski/GitHub-Repositories-Fetcher/README.md

 of the application and the loadbalancer to spread request between instances.

 The application is by default exposed on the port `8080`

+## Running the app on AWS

+There is IaaC subproject `cdk` which utilizes AWS CDK.
+To bootstrap the base infrastructure on a new AWS account you have to run:

+`cdk bootstrap --profile <you-aws-profile>`

+then you should synthesize running:

+`cdk synth --profile <you-aws-profile>`

+and finally

+`cdk deploy --profile <you-aws-profile>`

+to create ECR repository and ECS cluster